AngelosGi/personalWebsite/README.md

 ---

-## Installation
+## Installation & Local Development

-To run the Personal Resume Website API locally, follow these steps:
+There are two main ways to run the application locally:

+**1. Running Directly with Maven (Requires Local PostgreSQL):**

+Follow these steps if you have PostgreSQL installed and running directly on your machine:

 1. Clone the repository:
    ```bash